apapadimitriou/bfscraper/README.md

 The above code would scrape the relevant data from January 1, 2018 till December 31, 2018.

+The data would be returned in a Pandas dataframe format which can then be exported to a CSV or other file formats.

 There may be scope in the future to expand this package to other jurisdictions and racing codes.